Firas11993/ada2017/Project/README.md

 - Find a list of keywords to look for in the twitter dataset to find our target lifestyles tweets that we want to analyze.
 - Filter out the ones with very few tweets.
-- Learn how to use sentiment analysis on text to find out people's opinions.
+- Use sentiment analysis on text to find out people's opinions.

 # Questions for TAs